MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 ## Step 7.
 Deploy or validate minimum user permissions to data

-To prevent bad actors accessing your organization’s data with Microsoft 365 Copilot, you must ensure that all users have Just Enough Access (JEA) to perform their jobs and no more.
+To prevent your organization’s data from being at risk of overexposure or oversharing due to use of Microsoft 365 Copilot, the next step is to ensure that all users have Just Enough Access (JEA) to perform their jobs and no more.
+Users should not discover data they are not supposed to be able to view or share data that they should not be sharing.

-A bad actor can take advantage of resource oversharing, which happens when users don't place adequate permissions on Microsoft 365 resources such as files, folders, or Teams.
-With oversharing, a bad actor has many more user accounts available to compromise and access possibly sensitive data.
-With JEA in place, a bad actor must compromise the right user accounts.

 To prevent oversharing, implement permissions requirements and organizational policies that all users must follow and train your users to use them.
 For example, put controls in place, like requiring site access reviews by site owners or restricting access to defined security groups from one central place.